McDANIEL'S CAREER HIGHLIGHTS

 |Armstrong Atlantic State||7||276-82||.771|

 Lauded for his teaching ability and his overall knowledge of the game, Marty McDaniel continues to provide his outgoing personality and boundless enthusiasm to the Vol softball program.
-McDaniel is set to embark on his 13th season as assistant coach on the staff of Tennessee co-head coaches Ralph and Karen Weekly.
+McDaniel just completed his 13th season as assistant coach on the staff of Tennessee co-head coaches Ralph and Karen Weekly.
 A former head coach at Division II Armstrong Atlantic State University (Ga.), McDaniel's experience as both a coach and as a men's fastpitch veteran has been invaluable to the UT efforts.